problème eau chaude mitigeur

 Distance between the water heater and the point of use

-How to remedy this problem?
+How to fix this problem?

 What solutions are available to you?

-Presence of limescale deposits
+Presence of lime deposits

 Maintenance and prevention

-Heat losses in the pipes
+Heat loss in the pipes

 Insulate the pipes to limit heat loss

-Back to blog
+Back to the blog